 The public transport in Ireland is reliable but driving in Ireland might be more convenient for you if you only have limited time in the country.
 The country is small and you can easily drive from one destination to the other.

-Also, going to more remote villages require a vehicle and if you don’t want to feel restricted on things you want to see, then renting a car in Ireland is better in our opinion.
+Also, going to more remote villages and the popular Ring of Kerry, require a vehicle and if you don’t want to feel restricted on things you want to see, then renting a car in Ireland is better in our opinion.

 - Do I need to rent a car in Ireland?